SolidifiedRay/SolidifiedRay.github.io/README.md

 **React Todo List**
-This is a part of a youtube react.js crash course
+This is from a youtube react.js crash course
 https://solidifiedray.github.io/React-TodoList/index.html#/

 **Online-Air-Ticket-Reservation-System**